-Group-III arsenides and antimonides cover with their bandgap the near-infrared spectral range including the important optical C-band (1.55 μm) for fiber based communication.
+Group-III arsenides and antimonides cover with their bandgap the near-infrared spectral range including the important optical C-band (1.55 μ m) for fibre based communication.
 Based on these materials, we fabricate heterostructures with novel physical properties, especially carrier confinement in one or more dimensions, by molecular beam epitaxy (MBE).
-One research focus is on the fabrication of semiconductor quantum dots by self-assembled growth.
-In this mode islands are formed due to a lattice mismatch between the substrate and the film.
+One research focus is on the fabrication of semiconductor quantum dots by self-assembled growth, especially in the (In,Ga)As-system.
+In this mode islands are formed due to a lattice mismatch between the substrate and the film (strain-driven island formation).
 The islands are then overgrown by the substrate material again.
 If the island material has a smaller bandgap, the carriers are confined to the island region.
-This confinement on the nanometer scale results in atomically sharp energy levels for the carriers.
+This confinement on the nanometre scale results in atomically sharp energy levels for the carriers.
 This means, quantum dots can be considered as artificial atoms within a semiconductor matrix, which results in many interesting electrical and optical properties.
-For example, semiconductor quantum dots are envisioned as essential building blocks in solid state realizations of devices for quantum communication.
-In general, the islands nucleate randomly on the surface but by growing on pre-patterned substrates, we are able to fabricate the quantum dots at predefined positions.
+For example, semiconductor quantum dots are envisioned as essential building blocks in solid state realizations of devices for quantum communication, e. g., solid state based single photon emitters.

-Atomic Force Microscopy image of InAs quantum dots on GaAs(100)
+Atomic Force Microscopy image (0.5×0.5 μ m2) of InAs quantum dots on a GaAs(100) surface